geosoft1/tools/HOWTO.md

 Note that if you reinstall with -g Gopei will look for existing ssh key and git profile to not to override them.

+* Uninstall

         ./Install.sh -u

-Uninstall all but not ssh keys and git profile.
+* Uninstall all but not ssh keys and git profile.

         ./Install.sh -ua

 Uninstall all and ssh keys (.ssh folder) and git profile (.gitconfig file).
 Be carefuly with this option if you have other keys in .ssh folder.

-**Important!**

-If you update to new version of go compiler some programs dependencies like sql driver **must** be get and compiled again.
+**Important!** If you update to new version of go compiler some programs dependencies like sql driver **must** be get and compiled again.
 Do Build|Get in LiteIDE if your program doesn't compile.

 **Using git from LiteIDE**